cristinariso/propeller-nacelle/README.md

 The main file main.m is the analysis driver.

 The time-marching function is in the `time_marching` folder in `utilities` and calls functions in the `model` folder.
-This folder contains one function to build the state matrix of the linear model and a dydt function that adds nonlinear terms.
+This folder contains one function to build the linear state matrix and a dydt function that adds nonlinear terms.

 ## Execution